 - The same needles you are using to knit with.
-I'm using my 8mm needles US 11 needles.
+I'm using my 4.5 mm needles US 7 needles.

-- Once you have worked the last row of stitches in your pattern it's time ot bind off.
-On the next row, knit the first two stitches.
+- Once you have finished the last row in your pattern it's time to turn and bind off in pattern on the next row.

 - After the last stitch is bound off, pull the yarn through the last stitch.